 Exotic, wild one, exquisite, windy and full of kitesurfing addicts from everywhere, the Sakalava Bay in Madagascar seems that it might be at the end of the world.
 A kitesurf jewel spot is visited annually by a multitude of experienced kiters due to its incredible winds, warm temperatures, and amazing turquoise water.

 When it comes to wind and water temperature, Sakalava Bay is more than paradise.
 Steady & strong & non-stop 30 knots wind blow from April until November, and you can still catch some nice windy days even if you’re here out of season.

-There are some kite friendly accommodation in the area, and you’ll find plenty of local Malagasy food – which is definitely to try, and you won’t have many issues sticking to a vegetarian diet either.
+There are some kite-friendly accommodations in the area, and you’ll find plenty of local Malagasy food – which is definitely to try, and you won’t have any issues sticking to a vegetarian diet either.

 Dakhla in Western Sahara is the freestyle heaven for kitesurfing with its windy areas and flat waters, but sometimes it can get a bit too crowded!